bdicroce/interview-question-rivers-count/README.md

 # interview-question-rivers-count
 This is my solution to an interview question I once was asked.
+I couldn't solved it in the time allocated which was a few minutes.
+I decided to give it a shot the next day in a more relaxing setting.

 Here's the description:
 -----------------------